mirage335-gizmos/kinematicBase-large/README.md

 Continious spherical metal to surface metal direct contact is possible.
 Retainer is open at both ends, so can be made of plastic.
 Metal plate design included as 1/4 inch (or other diameter) shim if desired.

+No plastic sockets can be used for high-precision cases.
+Only flat metal plates, metal balls, and plastic retainers around the metal balls, and one single Thor Labs kinematic base, are appropriate.

+The single Thor Labs kinematic base should be the sole reference for the the X/Y position.
+All other points of contact solely maintain Z flatness along the X/Y plane.

 # Distribution